Crafts for KidsDiary

 Finger Painting for Toddlers

 I love to go outside where I can play, run around, and have adventures.
-It’s unfortunate that there are times when going out is not an option and I’m forced to stay indoors.
+It’s unfortunate that there are times when going out is not an option, and I’m forced to stay indoors.
 If I have to be cooped up inside the house all day, I like to do a fun activity or project to pass the time.
-I have been drawing and colouring with crayons for some time but recently I discovered painting.
+I have been drawing and coloring with crayons for some time, but recently I discovered finger painting.

 Playground swings during the rain